|

 World War Z proves little else than the fact that the movie

-business is no longer at the cutting-edge of good ideas in this
+business is no longer at the cutting edge of good ideas in this

-genre; there's nothing here that either hasn't been done before on
+genre.
+There's nothing here that hasn't either been done before on

 Dead.
-First of all, the entire premise of this film has got all
+First of all, the entire premise of this film has

 location to another, where his character – as the only one – keeps